 I knew I had a recipe for a haw-sin sauce from a River Cottage episode stored away somewhere, and dug out my smartphone to google „Fearnley-Whittingstall +haw-sin sauce“.
 Luckily, I found a list of the ingredients, so I knew how much to forage.
 Usually we have a small linen bag or something like that in our backpacks.
 Harvesting the berries was easy because they were abundant.

-(The lovely illustration of a hawthorn plant on the left is in the public domain and part of the WikimediaCommons).
+(This lovely illustration of a hawthorn plant is in the public domain and part of the WikimediaCommons).

 I’ve worked with hawthorn before in jams and jellies.
 Still, I was a bit sceptical – Hoisin sauce is made predominantly from soy beans; how would a berry-based hoisin turn out?